 Keeping rhythm with the momentum and following the unknown opened the door to show me that I don’t need to have a plan or know what I’m doing; that I can allow things to unfold, trust myself to live my truth and share my experience with the world.

 Some seasons produce gorgeous flowers, an abundance of fruits, flavors, fresh air and singing in the rain.
 Others are stormy, cold, and can honestly really suck to get through.
 But there is beauty and life in each of them.
 And one thing is for sure: they eventually pass.
 I love the thought of making the most of them while we live them, and finding the meaning – even if it’s tough, even if I forgot my raincoat, even if I know the good ones won’t last.
 Seasons are an ebb and flow, and that is the beauty of life.
 My hope is to capture them in writing.

 You can subscribe to my newsletter for updates, contests & giveaways (just use the form on the right side of the page).
 And if you have any questions or just want to reach out to say hi, email me at: firstname.lastname@example.org.

 For the most up-to-date writing and projects I’m working on, visit here:

 To view and/or purchase any of my books, visit here:

 An Official Bio

 In addition to writing, Alessandra’s other addictions include interior decorating, cooking, gardening, and red wine.
-She’s mom to daughter Penelope, son Ciro, and a twenty-five pound Maine coon cat named Marcus who is convinced he is a dog.
-She spends her time driving her OCD husband completely nuts with her constant rearrangement of scenery in their home.
+She’s mom to daughter Penelope and son Ciro, and spends her free time driving her OCD husband completely nuts with her constant rearrangement of scenery in their home.